Qassem Soleimani Mourned By Thousands In Baghdad As U.S.-Iran Rancor Mounts

 "China opposes the use of force in international relations.
 Military means will lead nowhere.
 Maximum pressure won't work either.
 China urges the US to seek resolutions through dialogue instead of abusing force," the Chinese Foreign Ministry said in a statement describing the call Saturday.

-Whatever may come next, one thing feels certain, according to Abas Aslani, editor-in-chief of the site Iran Front Page: "I think this is something which brings more and fuels more instability and insecurity to the region."
+Whatever may come next, one thing feels certain, says Abas Aslani, editor-in-chief of the site Iran Front Page: "I think this is something which brings more and fuels more instability and insecurity to the region."